eaprelsky/infodynamics/book/16_the_information_universe.md

 ## The Beginning of Understanding

-This book ends, but the exploration of information physics is just beginning.
+This book ends, but the exploration of information dynamics is just beginning.
 We have outlined a framework for understanding consciousness as electrical information processing, but the full implications of this understanding will take generations to explore.

 ### The Research Program

-Information physics opens vast research programs:
+Information dynamics opens vast research programs:

 **Empirical Investigation:**
 - **Measuring cognitive circuits:** Developing technologies to directly observe electrical information processing in conscious systems
-- **Testing theoretical predictions:** Designing experiments to validate information physics principles
+- **Testing theoretical predictions:** Designing experiments to validate information dynamics principles
 - **Mapping consciousness:** Creating detailed electrical maps of how conscious experience emerges from brain activity
 - **Artificial consciousness research:** Building electrical systems that demonstrate genuine conscious experience
 - **Enhancement studies:** Investigating how to optimize human electrical information processing